 • A list of all the industries you have worked in for example Automotive, Medical Device, Specialty Chemicals, etc. (Use specific sic codes, which you will find on any labor classification website.)

-• Also, include your safety experience and if you are familiar with the most recent ISO standards as well as any other regulatory compliance requirements in for fields such as FDA (Medical/Healthcare) or GMP for manufacturing and processing plants.
+• Also, include your safety experience and if you are familiar with the most recent ISO standards, as well as any other regulatory compliance requirements in fields such as FDA (Medical/Healthcare) or GMP for manufacturing and processing plants.

-• As a last point list examples of the main products, equipment or manufacturing process you have exposure in and in accordance to job function such as maintenance, processing, product development, safety or quality and compliance.
+• As the last point, list examples of the main products, equipment, or manufacturing process you have exposure in and in accordance to job function such as maintenance, processing, product development, safety or quality, and compliance.

 Hiring managers hundreds of resumes to go through and very little time to read them all in detail.
 Keep your career objective/summary concise and to the point.
 Put the most important information first to capture their attention while they’re quickly skimming your resume.

 Start your career objective/summary with your years of experience in the industry and the main duties you performed.
 When deciding what duties to add, use the job description as your guide.
 For instance, if the job you are applying to emphasizes expertise in robotics or precision manufacturing the same words in your objective.
 The more your resume resonates with the job description of keywords, the better fit you will seem.

 Next, add a line that showcases any outstanding qualities that will add value to the company.
 A hiring manager would be interested to know if you have “strong communication skills, creative problem-solving abilities, and solid leadership tendencies.”
 It’s important to note that these qualities should be proven in the professional experience section to reinforce your message.

 Lastly, close with your educational degrees/diplomas, and any certifications/licenses you may have that are pertinent to the job.